nanobox-io/nanobox-engine-erlang/README.md

 ## App Detection

-*Engines are have the ability to auto-detect the language/framework of an app through the [`sniff` script](http://docs.nanobox.io/engines/scripts/sniff/).
+*Engines have the ability to auto-detect the language/framework of an app through the [`sniff` script](http://docs.nanobox.io/engines/scripts/sniff/).
 Outline how the engine detects whether or not it shoulde be used for the application.
 For example:*

 To detect a Ruby on Rails app, this engine checks for the presence of a Gemfile.
 If a Gemfile, the engine then checks for the presence of the `rails` gem.